Non-existence of a universal zero entropy system for non-periodic amenable group actions: Introduction

 In \cite{S}, the question about the existence of a universal system for all zero entropy systems appears.
 This question goes back to B.~Weiss.
 Due to the variational principle and the first condition in Definition~\ref{def_univ}, such a system must have zero topological entropy.

-\begin{qst} Does there exist a system $(X, G)$ with zero topological entropy which is universal for the class of all measure--preserving actions of zero entropy? \footnote{Note that the notion of a "universal" system is often used in a slightly different sense.
+\begin{qst} Does there exist a system $(X, G)$ with zero topological entropy which is universal for the class of all {ergodic} measure--preserving actions of zero entropy? \footnote{Note that the notion of a "universal" system is often used in a slightly different sense.
 Sometimes it is only required to satisfy the second condition in Definition~\ref{def_univ}.
-In this case, the question can be easily solved via the famous Krieger's finite generator theorem (see \cite{Kr}): every automorphism $T$ with entropy less than one can be realized in the left shift on $\{0,1\}^\mathbb{Z}$.} \end{qst}
+In this case, the question can be easily solved via the famous Krieger's finite generator theorem (see \cite{Kr}): every {ergodic} automorphism $T$ with entropy less than one can be realized in the left shift on $\{0,1\}^\mathbb{Z}$.} \end{qst}

-The work \cite{S} gives the negative answer to Question~\ref{quest_zeroentropy} for the case of the group $\mbbZ$.
+The work by J.~Serafin \cite{S} gives the negative answer to Question~\ref{quest_zeroentropy} for the case of the group $\mbbZ$.
 However, this question is still open for general amenable groups.
-The approach of \cite{S} is based on the notions of symbolic and measure--theoretical complexity of a dynamical system (see also~\cite{F}) and special constructions of systems with rapidly growing measure--theoretical complexity.
+The approach of \cite{S} is based on the notions of symbolic and measure--theoretic complexity of a dynamical system (see also~\cite{F}) and special constructions of systems with rapidly growing measure--theoretic complexity.
 The author of that work points out that this approach did not work for the case of amenable groups due to insufficient development of the theory of symbolic extensions.
-Let us remark that the notion of measure--theoretical complexity is closely related to the notion of scaling entropy that we use.
+Let us remark that the notion of measure--theoretic complexity is closely related to the notion of scaling entropy that we use.
 The main result of our work is the following theorem, which gives the negative answer to Question~\ref{quest_zeroentropy} in the case of a non--periodic amenable group $G$.

 \begin{thm} Let $G \acts{} (X,d)$ be a continuous action of a countable non--periodic amenable group~$G$ on a compact metric space $(X, d)$.
-Suppose that for any measure--preserving dynamical system $(Y, \nu, G)$ with zero entropy there exists an invariant measure $\mu$ on $X$ with
+Suppose that for any {ergodic} measure--preserving dynamical system~$(Y, \nu, G)$ with zero entropy there exists an invariant measure~$\mu$ on~$X$ with

 Then the topological entropy of $(X,d,G)$ is positive. \end{thm}